 Go to almost any British pub for a taste of traditional food and you are more than likely to see a ploughman's lunch on the menu.
-This meal is not for the salad-lover as it often contains cheese, meats, pickles, sometimes even a slice of meat pie as well as bread.
-Since there is some variation, always ask what's included before ordering.
+Though served cold, this meal is not for the salad-lover: It's built on cheese, pickles, sliced meats or sometimes a slice of meat pie, and bread with butter.

-However, some believe that the term for this meal was a revival of a term created more than a century earlier, as there are records of a "ploughman's lunch" mentioned in the 1837 book Memoirs of the Life of Sir Walter Scott.
-Skeptics argue this could just be referring to lunch for the ploughman in general without any specific ingredients included; all ploughmen have to eat something for lunch, after all.
+In its original incarnation, a ploughman's lunch likely functioned as a portable meal packed for a ploughman (or plowman) to take into the fields.
+There are records of a "ploughman's lunch" mentioned in the 1837 book Memoirs of the Life of Sir Walter Scott.
+Skeptics of the theory that this validates the humble origins of the meal argue that the reference could be simply to lunch for a ploughman in general without any specific ingredients; all ploughmen eat something for lunch, after all.

-Although the items can vary, the contents of a ploughman's lunch are always cold, and generally include crusty bread and cheese, plus pickled onions and chutney.
-The lunch may also contain a selection of cold meats, ham, maybe a slice of pate and a slice of pork pie, and sometimes slices of apple or other seasonal fruit.
-And since it is eaten at a pub, beer is the natural accompanying beverage.
+Although the specific items can vary, a ploughman's lunch is always served cold, and generally includes crusty bread and cheese, plus pickled onions and a relish or chutney.
+The lunch may also include a selection of cold meats, ham, maybe a slice of pate or a slice of pork pie, hard-boiled eggs, and sometimes slices of apple or other seasonal fruit.
+And since it's usually eaten at a pub, beer generally accompanies it.

 Traditionally the cheese, bread, and pickles would be homemade by the ploughman's wife, making it a cheap and substantial lunch.
-Today, a good ploughman's lunch will be cheeses of the region and at the very least British—the same goes for the meats and other accompaniments.
-The bread must be a thick wedge of crusty bread or a baguette—anything less will not hold up when piled high with cheese, chutney, and pickles.
+Today, a good ploughman's lunch includes cheeses of the region or at the very least, the country; the same goes for the meats and other accompaniments.
+The bread must be a thick wedge of crusty bread or a baguette—anything less doesn't hold up when piled high with cheese, chutney, and pickles.

 The Modern Ploughman's Lunch

-Traditional as a ploughman's lunch is, it has taken on a modern twist thanks to the rise of the gastro-pub in Britain.
-Gastro-pubs are those traditional pubs which have placed the emphasis more on the food than on the drink and sociability.
+Traditional as a ploughman's lunch may be, the concept has taken on a modern twist thanks to the rise of the gastro-pub in Britain.
+Gastro-pubs are those traditional pubs that have placed the emphasis more on the food than on the drink and sociability.
 Many gastro-pubs are now run by chefs rather than the traditional pub landlord.

-Naturally, they have taken the classic ploughman's and dressed it up with Scotch eggs, pates, and terrines, as well as game and other "fancy" meat.
+Naturally, they have taken the classic ploughman's and dressed it up with Scotch eggs, pates, terrines, and tapenade, as well as game and other "fancy" meats.
 Bread is more often a sourdough or artisan variety rather than a simple baguette.

-The emphasis on these platters has become the provenance of the ingredients—the more local the ingredients are to the surrounding area of the pub the better.
+The emphasis on these platters has become the provenance of the ingredients—the more local the ingredients to the surrounding area of the pub, the better.